Gabrui/papers/IEEE_Fast_CNN_Tracking/README.md

-# Code for papers

-Code and data for reproducibility.

-## IEEE_Fast_CNN_Tracking: High Speed Marker Tracking for Flight Tests
+# High Speed Marker Tracking for Flight Tests

 Abstract — Flight testing is a mandatory process to ensure safety during normal operations and to evaluate an aircraft during its